lex-node/lex_node_cryptoLaw_emporium/autonomous-law-disclosure.md

 <h2>Liquid Tokens</h2>

-As a personal user of blockchain technologies, I hold BTC, ETH, and various other tokens bought on the open market, received as cash-equivalent compensation in routine business transactions or received in airdrops, staking or similar open distributions.
+As a personal user of blockchain technologies, I hold BTC, ETH, SOL, and various other tokens bought on the open market, received as cash-equivalent compensation in routine business transactions or received in airdrops, staking or similar open distributions.
 I will typically not disclose open-market-bought positions unless they are material (either to myself relative to my overall holdings or relative to the overall project distribution).
 I own a relatively substantial amount of Radbros and Schizoposters NFTs.

 <h2>MetaLeX</h2>